José María Arteaga: Reform War

-Cutzamala had been made the capital of the Mina District to replace Ajuchitlán in 1850.
-When Colonel Juan Vélez arrived in Cutzamala, he placed men in the nave of the monumental church and in its tower, keeping tortilla chips and salted meat in the attached former convent.
+Cutzamala was made the capital of the Mina District to replace Ajuchitlán in 1850.
+When Colonel Juan Vélez arrived in Cutzamala, he placed men in the nave of the monumental church and its tower, keeping tortilla chips and salted meat in the attached former convent.
 General Arteaga arrived in Cutzamala on May 7 at 8 in the morning, coming from Tlacotepec and Tlalchapa with two thousand infantry.
 As he was en route to the El Barco neighborhood he was attacked by a column from Vélez, but the Conservatives retreated to the town.

 Arteaga laid siege to Cutzamala in the afternoon of that day, but since the church was an authentic fortress on top of a large hill, he could not dislodge it and therefore maintained the siege for many days.
 On June 1, 1860, the First Brigade commanded by Governor General Vicente Jiménez and the 3rd Brigade of the Southern Division with General Diego Álvarez arrived in Cutzamala to support him, making a total of 4,500 Liberal infantry.
 After 45 days of bitter fighting, on the afternoon of June 21, and during a strong storm, Colonel Juan Vélez left the church at full gallop and headed north, accompanied by his officers, to cross the swollen Cutzamala River.
 Several died but Colonel Vélez managed to arrive at Nanchetitla.

-The three Brigades that were besieging Cutzamala entered the town, capturing the church and taking 186 men prisoner, some sent to the Acapulco fort and others shot behind the church.
+The three Brigades that were besieging Cutzamala entered the town, capturing the church and taking 186 men prisoner, some were sent to the Acapulco fort and others shot behind the church.
 General Arteaga then entered the church "with his hat and boots on, insulting the families who had taken refuge there."
 That site was so important that President Benito Juárez was on the lookout according to three letters found in his archive.
 The victory marked the triumph of Liberalism in the South of the country.